Currency & Identification

 The Firmament has a universal system of identification - basically a birth certificate, passport and credit history rolled into one.
 Known as your “imprint”, it is associated with biometric data, credit and purchase history, crminal records, and so on.
 However, how widely it is used and monitored varies widely depending on where in the Firmament you currently are.

 In the Territories, pretty much everyone has an imprint unless they were born in a warzone or something.
-Although cash is unusual, you can get away with “anonymous” payments using an unregistered credit cart or datapad for most things.
+You can usually get away with “anonymous” payments using an unregistered credit cart or datapad for most things.
 If you want to buy movie tickets, food, public transport, or even send money to someone, you won’t have too much trouble.
 Significant purchases are likely to be a “verified transaction”, though, and require identification.
 If you want to buy a gun, rent a car, form a company - you’ll need to use a payment method that is associated with your imprint.
 If you use a datapad to make a verified purchase associated with your real identity, then that same datapad hacks into a corporate node - you’re in trouble.

 As long as there are systems designed to identify individuals and make them accountable, there will be people trying to find ways to circumvent these systems.